softwareag-government-solutions/webmethods-devportal-configurator/README.md

 # webmethods-devportal-configurator

-A container that can easily configure various functions of webMethods Developer Portal over REST APIs.
+A container that can easily configure various functions of SoftwareAG webMethods Developer Portal from environment variable values passed in.

-All inputs to the container are environment variables for easy usage.
+As a high level description of how it works, this container strictly uses REST calls to the webMethods Developer Portal System APIs to perform all its functions.

 ## Supported Configs / Actions